kentan-official/kentan/README.md

 ## Usage

+Assuming you want to write a test depending of a class representing a data model on the client side you need to provide a `Plan`.
+In this structure you can provide some default values beeing used in your test.

 1. Provide a _Plan_ describing your test data.
 2. Use the _Plan_ inside your test
 3. Combine multiple _Plans_ creating complex data structures easily.

 ### 1. Provide a Plan